Back to Blog

 TablePlus: Speed Meets Simplicity

 TablePlus focuses on being fast and native.
-It feels like a proper Mac/Windows application, not a cross-platform compromise.
+It feels like a proper application on every platform, not a cross-platform compromise.
 The interface is clean, operations are quick, and you spend time on your data instead of fighting the tool.

 Why Developers Love TablePlus